-Last month we talked in greater detail on how to create a spending plan.
+Last month we talked in greater detail on how to create a spending plan, aka a budget.
 There is one category in your spending plan called “emergency fund” that I thought would be good to discuss today.
 Your emergency fund is for unexpected events.
 And just to be clear eating out for dinner or buying a big screen TV does NOT qualify as an emergency!

 Fourth Friday Financial (FFF) is written by Mary’s Dear Hubby Andy, because he was “voluntold”.
 We have been together for 2 decades and you will begin to see that our differences compliment each other well.
 Through this monthly series we hope you find practical information for taking control of your finances.